 The Mesquite Flat Sand Dunes sprawl 14 miles across the widest part of Death Valley.
 It takes three things to create sand dunes: sand, wind, and something that stops the sand…in this case Tucki Mountain.
 The sand dunes provide precious water and escape from the extreme temperatures as the sand acts as a sponge and absorbs water.
 To escape surface temperatures of nearly 200 degrees, animals dig dens in the dunes.
 The dune residents only come out at night to gather food and socialize.

 Devils Cornfield is a plain of arrowwood plants perched atop pedestals of soil that have distant resemblance to corn stalks or so claims the reading material.
 Having driven through Indiana cornfields in a golf cart as a teenager, I’d have to say “distant resemblance” at best.
 If the sign weren’t pointing to the stubby bushes, I would have passed right by the “cornfield”.

 Some new campers took Jeff’s spot at the campgrounds.
 I said hello, but it was clear they were foreign like most visitors to the park, and a long conversation wasn’t going to be had.
-I climbed in VANilla, blogged a bit, and popped the top up for the first time in months to enjoy a lovely 55 degree evening.
+I climbed in VANilla, blogged a bit, and popped the top up for the first time in months to enjoy a lovely 55 degree evening in Death Valley National Park.
 ETB

 Map of My Road Trip Across the USA

 For a summary about my road trip across the USA, click HERE.
 For the interactive map, see the below link.